mrbuilder1961/ChatPatches/README.md

 ## Localization and Translation

 If you would like to help translate Chat Patches into other languages, you can:
-- Create a pull request that adds or corrects a language file *(preferred)*
+- [Create a pull request](https://github.com/mrbuilder1961/ChatPatches/compare) that adds, corrects, or updates a language file *(preferred)*
-- Create an issue on GitHub with the language file attached
+- [Create an issue on GitHub](https://github.com/mrbuilder1961/ChatPatches/issues/new) with the language file attached
+- DM me on Discord (@obro1961)

+Once you contribute, [join the Discord server](https://discord.gg/3MqBvNEyMz) so you can receive your Contributor and Translator roles!

 ## Setup devenv / Build latest jars